Argonaemo/100-days-of-code/log.md

 **Today Progress**: Finish slicing my landing page website design, with react and tailwind css

 **Thoughts** : Gotta do some design things tomorrow, maybe i'm not able to continue this challenge in several days.

+### Day 35: 24 March 2022

+**Today Progress**: Learning dart for flutter, learn the basic like data type, classes, instances, etc.

+**Thoughts** : This so remind me of the js oop class i took on dicoding last year, the differences between those is only about dynamic and static, this also feel kinda easy to understand because also similar with java